This post may contain affiliate links. Please read our disclosure policy.

 • Preheat your oven to 350ยฐF.
 Grease a standard 12-cup muffin tin and set it aside.

-Drain the zucchini.
+Drain the zucchini

 • Place the grated zucchini in the center of a large clean tea towel (a kitchen towel with a flat weave) or in a fine mesh bag.

-• Gather the towel or bag around the zucchini, and twist tightly to squeeze out as much liquid as possible.
-It should reduce in weight by nearly half.
+• Roll the towel over the zucchini or gather the bag around it, and twist tightly to squeeze out as much liquid as possible.

-Make the muffin batter.
+Make the muffin batter

 • In a large bowl, place the all purpose flour, xanthan gum, oat flour, baking soda, baking powder, salt, and sugar, and whisk to combine well.